STOCKS NEWS EUROPE-UK small caps up 0.3 pct at midday

-The FTSE Small Cap index gains 0.3 percent by midday, underperforming bigger advances by the blue chips and the mid caps , up 1.3 percent and 1.2 percent respectively.
+The FTSE Small Cap index adds 0.3 percent by midday, outperforming diminishing gains by the blue chips , up 0.2 percent, while the mid caps are down 0.2 percent.

-Umeco gains 4.7 percent as the composite materials producer posts reassuring first-half results, which are slightly ahead of estimates for Investec Securities, prompting the broker to upgrade its rating for the company to "buy" from "hold".
+Dechra Pharma firms 3.9 percent as the drugs firm says, in an interim management statement (IMS), that revenue in the first quarter of the current year is 7.7 percent ahead of the same period last year.

-"Confirmation of full year guidance and a positive tone in terms of the group's medium-term growth prospects are reassuring," Investec says in a note.
-[ID:nPRr7E963a}
+"Forecast risk is reducing and we remain of the view that the valuation doesn't fully capture Dechra's ability to deliver double-digit EPS growth despite the macro headwinds," Investec Securities says in a note, keeping its "buy" rating and 544 pence target price on the stock.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net